Huppert's Conjecture for finite simple exceptional groups of Lie type: Verifying Step 1:

 \section{Verifying Step 1: $G'=G''$}

+We verify Step $1$ in this section.
+Let $\chi$ be an irreducible character of a finite group $G$.
+Following \cite{Tong}, $\chi$ is \emph{isolated} in $G$ if $\chi(1)$ is divisible by no proper nontrivial character degree of $G,$ and no proper multiple of $\chi(1)$ is a character degree of $G.$ In this situation, $\chi(1)$ is an \emph{isolated degree} of $G.$

+\begin{prop} Let $G$ be a finite group and let $H$ be one of the finite simple groups in \eqref{eqn1}.
+Assume that $\cd(G)=\cd(H)$.
+Then $G'=G''.$ \end{prop}

-In this section, we will show that $G'=G''.$ By way of contradiction, suppose that $G'\neq G''.$ Then there exists a normal subgroup $N\unlhd G$ of $G$ such that $G/N$ is solvable minimal with respect to being nonabelian.
+\begin{proof} By way of contradiction, suppose that $G'\neq G''.$ Then there exists a normal subgroup $N$ of $G$ such that $G/N$ is solvable and minimal with respect to being nonabelian.
 By \cite[Lemma~2.3]{Tong}, $G/N$ is an $r$-group for some prime $r$ or $G/N$ is a Frobenius group.